 In July 2008, the Company announced that Pincock, Allen, and Holt had completed a new resource model on the Oxide Zinc mineralization that more than doubled the estimated amount of zinc present in the deposit.
 The new resource model increased the estimated size and zinc content of the deposit plus added a potential estimated by-product credit for silver associated with the Oxide Zinc Mineralization.
 The new resource model required the Company to take a fresh look at the optimum mine size, mining methods, and other economic and engineering factors.
 Open pit mining is possibly effective on a deposit of this size and geometry and would likely remove the production rate constraints that are inherent in the underground mining scenario that was previously considered.
-The Company has completed a first pass evaluation of open pit mining of the new resource model and has determined that mining and processing rates might be as much as five times greater than the underground mining method and would result in significant economics of scale and may allow market opportunities that are not available with a smaller underground operation.
+The Company has completed a first pass evaluation of open pit mining of the new resource model and has determined that mining and processing rates might be as much as five times greater than the underground mining method and would result in significant economies of scale and may allow market opportunities that are not available with a smaller underground operation.
 Preliminary economic evaluation of open pit mining suggests that it would be much more profitable.

 Furthermore, an open pit mining method may allow the Company to mine the Silver Polymetallic Mineralization, which lies adjacent to the Oxide Zinc Mineralization on the north side of the east-west Sierra Mojada Fault.
 This mineralization would be mined during stripping to access the Oxide Zinc Mineralization.
-The Company has been actively evaluating the Silver Polymetallic Mineralization, but does not have enough drill data yet, and in the right places, to create a comprehensive resource model for this mineralization.
-The Company's current drilling efforts are primarily directed at infilling and defining the Silver Polymetallic Mineralization in order to bring the data to the quality required for a resource model.
+The Company has been actively evaluating the Silver Polymetallic Mineralization and has recently announced the results of preliminary resource modeling on this deposit..
+The Company's current drilling efforts are primarily directed at infilling and defining the Silver Polymetallic Mineralization in order to bring the data to the quality required for a comprehensive resource model.

-The Silver Polymetallic Mineralization is predominantly sulfide in nature and would require a different processing plant to recover the contained metals.
+The Silver Polymetallic Mineralization might require a different processing plant to recover the contained metals than required for the Oxide Zinc mineralization.
 The Company needs to gain a complete understanding of the size, grade and metallurgical character of this potentially large silver-rich mineralization in order to understand the impact on the economics of mining the Oxide Zinc Mineralization by open pit.
-If the Silver Polymetallic Mineralization can be exploited in the course of developing the Oxide Zinc Mineralization, there is potentially an additional, very positive, economic impact on the overall project.
+If the Silver Polymetallic Mineralization can be exploited separately or in the course of developing the Oxide Zinc Mineralization, there is potentially an additional, very positive, economic impact on the overall project.